-Writing Assignments or Presentations
+Writing Assignments

-The assignments and group project are intended to help you develop your communication skills.
+The Memos are intended to help you develop your communication skills.
 How well you communicate your ideas, in writing or orally, will be considered in the evaluation of the assignment.
 In your written assignments, you should aim for clarity, strong organization, concision, professionalism, and correct grammar.
 Your presentations should reflect strong planning and organization, clarity of speech, and an engaging demeanour.
 Sources, whether in written or presentation assignments, should always be correctly attributed.